andismith/grunt-responsive-images/README.md

   * **rename**<br />
     *Type:* `Boolean`<br />
     *Default:* `true`<br />
-    *Version:* 0.1.2 and above
+    *Version:* 0.1.3 and above

-    If `rename` is set to `false`, then the file will keep its original name.
-Suffixes will be applied.
+    If `rename` is set to `false`, then at this size the file will not be renamed, but will instead keep its original name.
+Suffixes will still be applied.

   * **quality**<br />
     *Type:* `Number`<br />